tedklin/dynamical/docs/design.md

 2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
         - i.e. each block type in a typical control system diagram should be its own class.
+    - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
+        - don't really know if this increases performance in any way but it keeps class definitions more readable.
 3. Efficiency
     - Optimizations like enabling move operations where it makes sense.
-    - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
-        - don't really know if this actually increases performance in any way but it also keeps class definitions more readable.
     - Learn how to use tools like sanitizers and profilers.
 4. Application-focused
     - Keep in mind the applications a library like this could be used for, and design around that.